kishoreyekkanti/markettrade/README.md

 4. Number of requests sent on a daily basis.

 Above application is deployed on heroku with name https://calm-hamlet-6251.herokuapp.com/trades.
+Because its hosted on heroku with the default dynos, first request might take good amount of time to respond.